Share this page

 Aidan is originally from New Zealand, where he grew up in a rural area.
 From his own experience, he has seen the positive influence libraries and their staff had on his development and ongoing education.
 He strongly supports libraries for their varied educational and social roles.

-Aidan spent 10 years working in the New Zealand civil service managing the delivery of government financial and policy functions.
+Aidan spent ten years working in the New Zealand civil service managing the delivery of government financial and policy functions.
 He relocated to the UK with his wife and dog in 2019 and since then has worked in the healthcare and social housing sectors.
 While working in the NHS he managed regional projects related to NHS 111 and the initial rollout of Covid-19 vaccinations for vulnerable patients and key workers.
 He currently works in the social housing sector and leads technology projects that support residents and staff.

 Aidan has previously held voluntary roles as the secretary of a community band charity, a trustee for a multi-academy trust, and a member of an academy intervention board.
 He enjoys playing music, exploring new cities, and country walks with his wife and dog.